sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/03 - Bonus Stage.md

 Glasses was busy looking at his phone to seemingly reply.
 Coworker covered the phone with his paw.
 "I *know* this fascinates you, you... fascinator."

+Alex's eyes snapped up.

 Glasses sighed and looked up.
 "You don't have a car."

 "I have a car!
 I bought it!
 A-and you can't drive it!
 It's expensive.
 And it- and it's from the Union."
+Coworker fished a phone from his pocket, searched for something on it and showed Glasses.

+Glasses stared at it for a few moments.
+Blinked, then again.
+Finally he said, "Yyyeaaah, that's a box."

+Alex found herself silently mouthing Coworker's response in sync with him: "It is *now*, thanks to my mechanic Brad!
+Whom I shall now call, 'Brad the Bad...
+Guy.'"

+What on Earth was going on here?
+They were just, word for word reciting an internet cartoon from Alex's world.

+She looked away and back to the window outside as the train drew closer to the Metro hub, still mouthing the lines to an episode these cats couldn't possibly have known.